sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 This directory contains API-based integration tests in the form of standard Go tests.
 It is called gqltest since most of our API is GraphQL.
 However, the test suite has been extended to test other endpoints such as streaming search.

-To run these tests against a local change, use the `sg` tool to spin up a job in Buildkite:
+To run these tests against a local change, use `sg` to spin up a job in Buildkite:
 ```
 sg ci bazel test //testing:backend_integration_test
 ```